Corporate Governance

 Structural Overview

-Under the Companies Act, Unitika has adopted the system of a company with a Board of Auditors, and put in place auditors.
+Under the Companies Act, Unitika has adopted the system of a company with auditors, and put in place Accounting Auditor.
 We have also introduced a voluntary executive officer system.
 We divide the decision making and management supervisory (governance) functions of the Board of Directors and the business execution functions of the executive officers.
 In order to enhance the mobility and effectiveness of the management, we promote cooperation between the directors and the executive officers, while most of the directors also serve as the executive officers with some exceptions.

 We believe that our governance system is functioning as expected by means of the establishment of a voluntary committee, an executive officer system, outside directors, and an auditor system.